marcelkooi/marcel-nextjs-blog/posts/3-how-typescript-can-fool-you.md

 2. Change the code so that if you pass in a string, it gets parsed as an integer (e.g. `parseInt(input, 10)`)
 3. Add a runtime data validation library such as [joi](https://github.com/sideway/joi) or [io-ts](https://github.com/gcanti/io-ts)
 4. Keep returning wrong data (no judgment)

+The key takeaway is to remember that the inputs to your app might be different than what you were expecting.
+Things like user inputs, database queries, and API requests can return data that is a different type than you may have specified it would be, and it's important to be aware of that.

 Hope that helps!